 For its property and casualty insurance coverage, the Authority is a participant in a public entity risk pool operated by Michigan Transit Pool which benefits participating transportation authorities.
 The Authority pays an annual premium for this coverage which provides funds to the Pool to secure specific and excess reinsurance, maintain the Loss Fund, and cover administrative and loss prevention service costs.
 Should the losses of the Pool, in a given coverage period, exceed the Loss Fund and the aggregate excess reinsurance, the Authority would receive a pro rata assessment for their share of the loss.
-Premiums are expensed as incurred while excess of reserve distributions are recognized as a contra-expense in the year received in accordance with Michigan Department of Transportation guidelines.
-Notes to the Financial Statements
+Premiums are expensed as incurred while excess of reserve distributions are recognized as a revenues in the year received and are included as ineligible from the operating calculation in accordance with Michigan Department of Transportation guidelines.